30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Nothing ruins the start of a trip faster than realizing your suitcase is overweight at the check-in counter.

-A small luggage scale completely changed how I pack because I can check the weight at home instead of guessing.
+A small luggage scale completely changed how I approach luggage packing because I can check the weight at home instead of guessing.
+It’s one of those underrated travel packing hacks that saves you from unnecessary stress at the airport.

-Knowing the weight ahead of time lets me rearrange things calmly instead of panicking in front of a long airport line.
+Knowing the weight ahead of time lets me rearrange things calmly and pack my suitcase more efficiently, instead of panicking in front of a long airport line.

 6. Always Check Airline Baggage Rules